 The Royal Geographical Society (with IBG) accredits undergraduate and master's programmes in geography across the UK.
+Accreditation

-Recognise good practice in geography learning and teaching.
+- Recognises good practice in geography learning and teaching.

-Enhance competitiveness for students in a crowded graduate jobs market.
+- Enhances competitiveness for students in a crowded graduate jobs market.

-Provide a means to support the continuous quality improvement of UK geography degree programmes.
+- Provides a means to support the continuous quality improvement of UK geography degree programmes.